 11 Places to Find the Best Cheap and Stylish Swimwear Deals

-Not keen to pay $100 for a swimsuit that's just going to get dunked in the local lake?
+Not keen to pay $100 for a swimsuit that’s just going to get dunked in the local lake?
 Neither are we.
-We polled our editors for their favorite swimwear spots and there's definitely a swimsuit deal for everyone in here.
+We polled our editors for their favorite swimwear deals and there’s definitely a swimsuit deal for everyone in here.

 Some of our favorite stores for swimwear deals are perennial teen favorites.
 Others are department stores you might associate more with dressing up than with diving boards.
 So we’ll start this off with some advice: Don’t assume that because some stores have a particular reputation that it means there’s nothing there for you.
 We’re betting that you may be surprised by where you find your perfect poolside look.

 One of the best parts of shopping for swimwear at Aerie is that they use bodies of all sizes and types to model their suits – which makes the experience a lot less intimidating for the body conscious swimsuit shoppers among us.
 (Isn’t that basically everyone?)
 It also doesn’t hurt that the prices are fantastic.
 As of our publication date, the selection of suits marked down to $20 or less is excellent.

 Summer swimwear deals are pretty common at Tilly’s, which mostly caters to teen fashion.
 While we were putting this list together, Tilly’s was running a “buy one, get one 50% off” sale on women’s swimwear with plenty of bikini inventory to choose from.
 If you’re looking here, we recommend sticking to the sale section.

 The key to finding a swimwear deal at PacSun is to dive into the sale section.
 PacSun’s entire brand aesthetic revolves around sun and surf, so there’s no shortage of deals to choose from, and savings of up to 50% off is common.